Pixofield/keyshape-lottie-format/README.md

 Basic Lottie features are imported successfully, but there are few limitations:

- * path trimming is not supported
+ * path trimming is mapped to stroke dash array animation
+ * path trimming supports only simple start to end animations
  * separated position animations are not supported
  * gradient animations are not supported
  * size animations are not supported
  * repeater is not supported
- * masks are not supported
  * expressions are not supported
  * effects are not supported
  * camera is not supported
  * frame rates are rounded to integer numbers
  * only one fill and stroke per object
  * play range times are not supported
+ * no support for inverted masks
+ * only "add" mask mode is supported, no "intersect" etc. mask modes

 ## Exporting Lottie animations